FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/RF-Transmit-Receive-Packet/Readme.md

 # Tutorial - Experimental RF Command

-Within the command program is a command called "Experimental RF Packet Forward" and it does just that: Send a single packet (payload) from your local device to a remote device using a wireless command transmission.
-A transmission is sent as a normal RF command with the data being forwarded as payload, when received it will be forwarded to UART (service port #2) at the remote device. ***This enables simple proxy (Python) packet protocol experimentation without the need for CC430 programming!***
+This tutorial introduces wireless data transmission between two Faraday units.
+The example program(s) uses the "Experimental RF Packet Forward" Faraday command application command.
+This command sends a single data packet (payload) as supplied from the local device (transmitter) to a remote device (receiver) using a wireless command transmission.
+This is "experimental" because it is not optimized and purely for learning/debugging but it introduces key concepts that are used in more advanced Faraday data transmission programs. ***This enables simple proxy (Python) packet protocol experimentation without the need for CC430 programming!***

 > This code makes up for its extreme inefficiency with its simplicity.
-A throughput of ~2kBps was measured using this tutorial based program operating at a datarate of 38.4kbaud sending 1kB of data.
+A throughput of ~2kBps was measured using this tutorial program operating at a datarate of 38.4kbaud sending 1kB of data.
 Inefficient but still pretty fast for amateur radio!

 Although there is limited optimization and flexibility available this provides the educational basis for: